nolcut/FaaSr-Docs/docs/tutorial.md

 # Tutorial

 This document guides you through a simple tutorial that uses GitHub Actions and a free S3 data store (Minio Play).

-The pre-requisite for this tutorial is a GitHub account.
+## Prerequisites

+For this tutorial, all you need is a GitHub account.
+It is also recommended that your refer to the [Setting up the FaaSr-workflow repo](./workflow_repo.md) documentation for details about the FaaSr-workflow repository.

 ## Configure your FaaSr-workflow repository